shabanakm/shabanakm.github.io/index.md

 ## About me
-I am a PhD research scholar in the department of Computer Science and Engineering at Indian Institute of Technology Palakkad.
-My research currently focuses on enhancing the quality of human learning through artificial intelligence.
+I am a PhD research scholar in the department of Computer Science and Engineering at the Indian Institute of Technology Palakkad.
+My research currently focuses on personlizing education by applying AI based techniques for designing optimal activity/content delivery mechanisms tailored to suit individual learner requirements, thereby contributing to better quality of learning for the students.

 [<img src="images/linkedin_logo.png" width="30" height="30">](https://www.linkedin.com/in/shabana-k-m/)
 &nbsp;